Imagination Station

+Science museum in Toledo, Ohio, U.S.

-Imagination Station (formerly the Center of Science and Industry (COSI)) is a non-profit, hands-on science museum located on the Maumee River in downtown Toledo, Ohio.
+Imagination Station (formerly the Center of Science and Industry or COSI) is a non-profit, hands-on science museum located adjacent to the Maumee River in Downtown Toledo, Ohio.
 It has more than 300 exhibits for "children of all ages".

 The museum opened in 1997 as COSI.
-It occupied the former Portside Festival Marketplace, a festival marketplace-style shopping and restaurant complex that operated from 1984 until 1990.
+It occupied the former Portside Marketplace, a festival marketplace-style shopping and restaurant complex developed by The Rouse Company and Enterprise Development Company (EDC) that operated from 1984–1990.

 After tax levies failed in 2006 and 2007, COSI closed its doors to the public on the last day of 2007 due to lack of funding.
 In 2008, voters approved an operating levy to reopen the facility as The Toledo Science Center.
 This interim name was replaced by "Imagination Station", which opened on October 10, 2009.

 History

-Portside
+Portside Festival Marketplace

+Portside was a festival marketplace in Toledo, Ohio, which failed and closed after just six years of operation.
+It was developed by the Enterprise Development Company (EDC), a for-profit subsidiary of the Enterprise Foundation, founded by James W. Rouse in 1982 after he retired from The Rouse Company as CEO in 1979.
+However, The Rouse Company was still involved with development as the marketplace began plans in the late 1970s.
+The EDC was founded to bring Rouse's festival marketplace concept to smaller cities, which included Toledo.

+Background

 From the 1950s through the 1970s, many retailers closed or left Downtown Toledo for the suburbs.
 The grocery and department store Tiedtke's, once called "America's first supermarket," closed on September 2, 1973.
 On May 7, 1975, a fire destroyed the store's former location at 408 Summit Street, the riverfront land on which Portside would be built.
 By 1984, all of Toledo's four main local department store retailers had left downtown or closed.

+Late 1970s–1984: Development and opening

 In the late 1970s, in an effort to promote urban renewal, Toledo mayor Douglas DeGood worked with leaders from Owens-Illinois and Toledo Trust, a Toledo-based regional bank, to develop new headquarters for both companies on the Maumee riverfront.

 Toledo Trust financed the development of the Portside complex, aiming to catalyze Downtown Toledo's rebirth.
-But the marketplace failed to draw predicted visitors and revenues; its collapse contributed to the downfall of Toledo Trust and left several small business owners in ruin.
-The Buffalo News said Portside "may be the best example of what not to do with waterfront shopping centers."
+The Rouse Company of Columbia, Maryland, which also developed Harborplace in Baltimore and Faneuil Hall Marketplace in Boston, Massachusetts, was selected as the developer of the project, but due to James Rouse's retirement from the company in 1979, he spearheaded construction to the newly-founded Enterprise Development Company, which in turn broke ground of the marketplace in 1982.
+The Portside Festival Marketplace costed $14 million.
+Prior to construction, James Rouse was hesitant on developing the project; its success would depend on the economic status of Toledo.
+He explicitly warned local leaders "No, you're not ready."